Comprehensive Brain Tumor Program

 These technologies enable us to perform a thorough workup and develop a detailed surgical plan for each patient.
 They also allow our specialists to access areas of the brain that are hard to reach—or formerly inoperable—through image-guided, minimally invasive skull base tumor endoscopies.

-Working at Orange County's only university medical center, we are dedicated to advancing medicine through active brain tumor research into the diagnosis, treatment and prevention of all types of primary and metastatic central nervous system tumors, including experimental brain tumor clinical studies.
+Working at Orange County's only university medical center, we are advancing medicine through active brain tumor research into the diagnosis, treatment and prevention of all types of primary and metastatic central nervous system tumors.

-The brain tumor program, which is part of the Chao Family Comprehensive Cancer Center, provides patients with access to the latest treatments, therapies and clinical trials.
-The cancer center is the only National Cancer Institute (NCI)-designated comprehensive cancer center in Orange County and one of only 41 nationwide.
+And as part of the Chao Family Comprehensive Cancer Center, our patients have access to the latest treatments, therapies and clinical trials.
+The cancer center is the only National Cancer Institute (NCI)-designated comprehensive cancer center in Orange County and one of only 45 nationwide.

 UC Irvine Health patients diagnosed with brain, spine or peripheral nerve tumors may be eligible for clinical trials being conducted by the physicians in our Comprehensive Brain Tumor Program, which is part of our Chao Family Comprehensive Cancer Center.

-Through these clinical trials, our specialists working at Orange County's only National Cancer Institute-designated comprehensive cancer center offer our patients access to leading-edge treatments and therapies not generally available elsewhere.
+Our neuro-oncologists are also engaged in the leading-edge research on potential therapies that can translate into new clinical trials.
+Through these and participation in national clinical trials, our specialists working at Orange County's only National Cancer Institute-designated comprehensive cancer center offer our patients access to leading-edge treatments and therapies not generally available elsewhere.

 Learn more about our research and clinical trials ›

-Our patients benefit from the close collaboration of the area's most skilled neuro-oncology experts.
+Our patients benefit from the close collaboration of the area's most skilled brain tumor experts.
 Our team includes:

-Fellowship-trained medical neuro-oncologists provide comprehensive evaluation and medical care for brain tumor patients.
-Whether the problem is seizures, peripheral neuropathy, cognitive difficulties—or the need for chemotherapy, radiation therapy or experimental therapy—these specialists are experienced in tailoring optimal individual treatment plans for each patient.
+Fellowship-trained neuro-oncologists and medical oncologists provide comprehensive evaluation and medical care for brain tumor patients.
+Whether the problem is seizures, peripheral neuropathy, cognitive difficulties — or the need for chemotherapy, radiation therapy or experimental therapy — these specialists are experienced in designing optimal individual treatment plans for each patient.